 Revivalist is a reader-supported endeavor and our posts may contain affiliate links.
 When you buy through links on our site, we may earn an affiliate commission.

 When you wear your jewelry nonstop for over a year, dirt and grime build-up, making it lose its shine.
 You can use household items to restore the jewelry that now looks dull.
-There is no need to get them professionally cleaned when you can do it at home with little to no cost.
+Save money from professional cleaning services by learning how to clean jewelry with these simple steps.

 1. Baking Soda Bath